Classic Motorcycle Build

 ======================

-In the first-year of Shovelheads (1966) there were four model designations (FLB, FLFB, FLHB, FLHB).
+In it's first model-year (1966), there were four model designations (FLB, FLFB, FLHB, FLHB).
 By production's end in mid-1983, there were 10 touring models and six FX models.

 FL Touring Models (1983)